Adyen/lume/src/components/core/lume-chart/README.md

 The available slots are:

 - `controls` - for chart controls on the top-right of the header
+- `legend` - for the chart legend on the top-right of the header, below `controls`
 - `axes` - for chart axes
 - `groups` - for data groups
 - `tooltip` - for the tooltip element (replaces default tooltip)